tsender/AutomaticSceneGeneration/README.md

 - [Overview](#overview)

 ## Description
 The purpose of this plugin is to support the development, validation, and testing of off-road autonomous vehicles (AVs).
 One of the primary knowledge gaps pertaining to off-road AV evaluation and testing is in the ability to *quickly and automatically* test an AV system in *arbitrary and diverse* simulated environments.
 While there exist numerous simulator packages designed for the development and testing of AVs in urban environments, most notably the [CARLA](https://carla.org/) simulator, there are very few high-fidelity open-source tools designed for testing AVs in natural, unstructured off-road environments.
-Consequently, we are developing a plugin for UE4 specifically for this purpose.
-Our plugin allows an external ROS2 client to test a virtual vehicle in any scenario (suppported by our custom scenario description protocol) across as many UE4 editors as your computational resources can support.
+Consequently, we are developing a plugin for Unreal Engine specifically for this purpose.
+Our plugin allows for an external ROS2 client to test a virtual vehicle in any scenario (suppported by our custom scenario description protocol) across as many UE4 editors as your computational resources can support.
 We also provide an external ROS2 interface to interact with this plugin.

-Efficiently conducting various navigation scenarios requires *automation*.
+*Automation* is an integral component for efficiently conducting navigation scenarios one after the other.
+This process includes tearing down the previous scene, creating the new one, resetting the internal state of the vehicle's processing nodes, and signalling to the vehicle processing nodes when it's okay to run.
+All of these functional requirements needed to perform automatic scene creation and vehicle testing are embedded into this platform, hence the name "Automatic Scene Generation".

-Moving forward, we will often refer to this plugin by the abbreviated name "AutoSceneGen".
+Moving forward, we will often refer to the UE plugin by the abbreviated name "AutoSceneGen".
+This plugin currently only supports UE4.

 ### A Note from the Author
 My name is Ted Sender, I am a PhD candidate at the University of Michigan, and I am developing this platform as part of my PhD research project.
 This platform is still in its infancy and will be under active development as I continue my research.